Leslieaj/OTALearningNormal/README.md

 ### Overview

 This tool is dedicated to learning deterministic one-clock timed automata (DOTAs) which is a subclass of timed automata with only one clock.
 In 1987, Dana Angluin introduced the L* Algorithm for learning regular sets from queries and counterexamples.
 The tool implement an Angluin-style active learning algorithm on DOTAs.
 This branch is the normal teacher situation.
-The `master` and  `dev` branches are the smart teacher situation with and without the accelerating trick, respectively.

 ### Installation & Usage